TBReAI/TBReAI21-Perception/YOLOv3-Tiny-Implementation/code/README.md

 #### Implementation steps

-To compile the code, navigate to the build folder in a linux terminal for each program and use: `cmake .. && make`
+To compile the code, navigate to the appropriate build folder in the terminal and use: `cmake .. && make`

 - Run LiDAR with: `./perception <.pcd file>`